GENRE: Cosmic Realism; Family/Fantasy

 LOGLINE - Desperate to save his family home, a Montana rancher secretly writes successful romance novels, but when his own longing for love results in a cosmic prescription to order a bride—nobody expects an attractive, New York Times Book Reviewer to show up, expose his true identity, discredit his reputation while falling in love under a canopy of stars in Big Sky Country.

-To claim the highest powers from her lineage - Great Aunt Jewel's boldness, Aunt Sarah's compassion, and her mother, Teet's sight in total darkness, Tula battles the two-leggeds.
-Tula will need three untrained knights (Uncle Seth, Walker, and Leonard), a daughter of a queen (Great Aunt Jewel), two sisters - her mother, Teet (a blind seer) and Aunt Sarah (a ghosted healer), a dragon family of four, a five-year-old named Saint Jeremy, and an unexpected Bode piled into a white Fleetwood Cadillac to carry them forward toward a multi- dimensional zone dividing the seduction of the dark and the divinity of the light.
+To claim the highest powers from her lineage - Great Aunt Jewel's boldness, Aunt Sarah's compassion, and her mother, Teet's sight in total darkness, Tula battles the two-leggeds (evil incarnate).
+Tula needs three untrained knights (Uncle Seth, Walker, and Leonard), a daughter of an African queen (Great Aunt Jewel), two sisters - her mother, Teet (a blind seer) and Aunt Sarah (a ghosted healer), a five-year-old named Saint Jeremy, and an unexpected Troll named Bode piled into a white Fleetwood Cadillac to carry them forward toward a multi- dimensional zone dividing the seduction of the dark and the divinity of the light.

 If Tula succeeds, Tula heals the sins of the father and ancestral karma.